 Student travel Vietnam

 You won’t find many countries more welcoming to the student traveller than Vietnam.
 Though the people are happy to cater for Western interest in the war, there’s much more to see.
 Hanoi has grand evidence of the French colonial past, while the ancient capital of Hué has palaces and pagodas from the 18th century Nguyen dynasty on the shores of the Perfume River.
 Don’t miss the Hindu ruins of My Son, dating back to the fourth century, or Mui Ne beach, where surf’s usually up whether Charlie is or not.

 Volunteer work Vietnam

 One of the most satisfying ways to get to know Vietnam is through volunteer work.
-There are many projects you can contribute to, particularly for disabled and disadvantaged children and orphans.
+There are many projects you can contribute to, particularly for disabled and disadvantaged children.

 Tread the ultimate travel path around Asia and journey through India, Thailand, Cambodia, Vietnam, and Bali. ...more

 Starting from £3,759

 Vietnam Paid Teaching